Rei-SwitchBot/faq/en-us/Mini Robot Vacuum K10＋ & Pro & Combo.md

 Therefore, we would like to suggest the following solutions:
 1. Open the SwitchBot app → select the Robot Vacuum K10+ → tap the gear icon → turn on the " Reduce Collision Mode" in the settings.
 2. Set up a virtual wall in front of the black or movable door.
-3. If the issue persists after trying the above steps, please provide us with a video of the robot vacuum colliding forcefully with the obstacle so that our R&D team can further investigate the matter.

-*If you have already provided this information, our team will review it and follow up with you shortly.
-Thank you for your patience, and please let us know if you need further assistance.

 ---
 ### Customize Room Cleaning Sequence with Schedule Feature of SwitchBot Mini Robot K10+